 out then insert a weight, let the loop go back trapping the weight.
 When a large fish strikes

-the lure, the spring moves the cotter pin, dropping the weight.
+the lure, the spring allows the cotter pin to withdraw far enough to drop the weight.

 |Luhr Jensen sinker release|